-UWS will pay the visit fee for your first visit - you just need to pay for your travel costs to the host.
+For visits completed before the end of July 2025, UWS will pay the visit fee for your first visit - you just need to pay for your travel costs to the host.
+For visits from 1 August 2025, students may be required to pay the visit fee in full.
 For further information, see the International Student Support team SharePoint site (note that you must log in to your UWS Microsoft 365 account to access the SharePoint site).